 1Put both AirPods back to the charging case and close the lid 2After 30 seconds open the lid of the case 3Press and hold Setup button for at least 15 seconds 4Wait for the status light to flash amber, then white 5Release the Setup button and reconnect AirPods

-To reconnect AirPods, bring it closer to your device and open the lid of charging case.
+To reconnect AirPods, bring it closer to your device and open the lid of the charging case.

 If after holding the Setup button for 15 sec., the status light flashed only with amber color (not white), looks like there is a hardware issue with your AirPods.
 This is exactly how my AirPods were flashing.